* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 If you’ve used either of the latter, they’ll spend themselves in the refrigerator and the dough will become tough.

-To refrigerate unsteamd bao buns, place them well spread apart on a non-stick baking tray, then cover them with plastic wrap.
+To refrigerate unsteamed bao buns, place them well spread apart on a non-stick baking tray, then cover them with plastic wrap.
 The plastic wrap will stop the dough from drying out.
 The yeasted dough will last up to three days in the fridge, but it’s better if you use it within two.

 The dough will continue to rise in the fridge, albeit a lot more slowly.